Drone-Home/RCFLASK/README.md

 2. Click on website

+*

-To set Location Permissions, go to the directory and in the terminal run:
+To set Location Permissions:

-openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes
+1. In this dir, run 'openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes'

-Then enter: US Florida Gainesville - - 127.0.0.1 -
+2. It will ask for information.
+Enter: US, Florida, Gainesville, -, -, 127.0.0.1, -

+*

 To connect to mobile, do the following: